Kyle Sandilands: Lie detector incident and sacking from Network Ten

 On 29 July 2009, a radio segment involved a distressed teenager who was asked to discuss her sexual history live on air, and in front of her mother.
 After initially sounding very uncomfortable with the questioning, the girl began crying and said she had been raped when she was 12, and that her mother was already aware of this.
 Sandilands replied: "Right... is that the only experience you've had?"
 The stunt was cut short and co-host Jackie O was quick to apologise; however, several of the show's prominent advertisers quickly withdrew sponsorships.
 In the following days, media commentators, psychologists and rape crisis workers condemned the stunt while expressing deep concern for the well-being of the teenager.

 On 3 August 2009, Network Ten issued a press statement announcing that Sandilands had been sacked from Australian Idol, citing the network's view that the Kyle and Jackie O Show's content was incompatible with the family-oriented image of Idol.
 Guest judges replaced him for the rest of the season.
 It was also announced that the Kyle and Jackie O Show on 2Day FM and The Kyle and Jackie O Hour of Power would be in recess until a review was completed.
-A Network Ten spokesman said of Sandilands' firing: "Idol has remained a family-focused show, even more so this year with the 6.30 pm Sunday timeslot.
+A Network Ten spokesman said of Sandilands' firing: "Idol has remained a family-focused show, even more so this year with the 6.30pm Sunday timeslot.
 His radio persona has taken on a more controversial position... which is not in the interest of the show."

 Responding to his firing, Sandilands said in a statement, "I'm disappointed at Channel 10's decision to remove me from Australian Idol.
 I have truly loved being a part of the show."
 Network Ten had held crisis talks with advertisers in the days prior to his firing amid concerns Sandilands would damage their brands.
 Idol creator Simon Fuller reportedly gave Ten his blessing to fire Sandilands.
 It was believed Sandilands earned A$1 million of his estimated annual A$2.8 million income from Idol.
 The suspension of the radio show was announced on Sunday 2 August 2009.
 The show's usual 6:00 am to 9:00 am slot on 3 August was filled by Chris Page who announced that "They have not been suspended ... the show has not finished."
 Page then reread Austereo general manager Jenny Parkes' statement on air just after 6:30 am:

-Kyle Sandilands's management has advised Austereo that he is unable to perform his duties on-air at this time.
+Kyle Sandilands' management has advised Austereo that he is unable to perform his duties on-air at this time.
 Further, following a great deal of consideration and having consulted Jackie O and all stakeholders, Austereo has formed the view that it is in the interest of all parties for the [program] to go into recess until we have completed an across-the-networks review of the principals [sic] and protocols of our interaction with our audience.